Constitution & By-Laws of

 The president shall preside at all regular and special meetings of the organization.
 He/She will give updates on the organization to all active members at each regular meeting.
 He/She shall be an ex officio member of all committees.

-The vice president shall be the acting president if the president is absent, sick, or terminated, or in the event of the president’s death.
+The vice president shall be the acting president if the president is absent, sick, resigned or terminated, or in the event of the president’s death.
 He/She shall act as the committee liaison, listening to and finding solutions to problems and concerns within all committees.
 If the problem or concern can not be solved by the vice president, then he/she will present the problem to the board of directors at the preceding board of directors meeting.
 He/She shall report committee updates at the meeting of the board of directors in the event the committee members are absent.

 The treasurer shall have custody of all organization funds, maintaining all necessary financial records and reposting all such funds in an account approved by the board of directors.
 He/She shall report on the organization’s financial status at each meeting of the board of directors and shall hold all records available for inspection by any organization member.
 All disbursements shall be by check and with the signature of two authorized board members.
+The treasurer is not required to be an active member of a committee.

 The secretary shall maintain all organization records.
 He/She shall keep minutes of all regular meetings and meetings of the board of directors, and provide copies of such to the board of directors.